 - LATCH system for child car seats

-It’s amazing that all of these safety features come as standard in all trim levels of RAV4.
+It’s amazing that all of these safety features come as standard on all trim levels of the 2017 Toyota RAV4.
 Most other manufacturers only have all of these on higher-end trim levels or you pay extra to have them included.

 Pre-Collision with Pedestrian Detection